 Hi Alanna, sorry our accounting integration is with QuickBooks Online right now.
 But we have heard requests for Xero before, so I’ve recorded your feedback for our developers.
 If we do integrate with Xero in the future, we’ll make sure to get in touch!

-Are you working onan integration between quickbooks and xero?
+Are you working onan integration between QuickBooks and xero?

 Hi Chirene, sorry we don’t have any plans for direct integrations between QuickBooks and Xero at this time.
 We do have an integration that sends sales data from inFlow Cloud to QuickBooks Online, though, and that is live right now.